pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] Several weeks before: send out an email to the participants reminding them that they are signed up and to clear their calendars.
 You can find a template in [FACILITATING.md](FACILITATING.md).
 - [ ] Send out an email to each of the participants.
 You can find a template in [FACILITATING.md](FACILITATING.md).

+### Scheduling
+- [ ] Schedule a welcome/orientation session for Monday morning.
+Discuss the goals of the week and prime the participants to consider what they'd like to get out of Onboarding week.
+- [ ] Schedule daily standup.
+- [ ] Schedule afternoon check in.
+- [ ] Schedule retro at the end of the week, include link to retro board: https://retros.cfapps.io/retros/onboarding-sf
+- [ ] Schedule any sessions that you know the group would be interested in -- for example, BOSH boxes and lines.

 ### IaaS Setup
 - [ ] Make sure you have [GCP projects](https://console.cloud.google.com) set up.
 In SF, we use `cf-sf-onboarding-env-1`, `cf-sf-onboarding-env-2`, and `cf-sf-onboarding-env-3`, which already exist.
 Otherwise, fill out [this form to create new environments](https://docs.google.com/forms/d/e/1FAIpQLSeJ31997Zma1WtLcCtswiysCFWOG5MXNmlYCpJsiYgdG9kKnA/viewform).
 - [ ] Clean up any VMs, networks, and DNS records that may have been leftover from the previous week